Be careful who you friend on Facebook.

 8. I left part of my ankle in a canyon in Utah.
 We were rafting the San Juan River for a few days and came to a switchback in the river.
 The river bend went around a spit of land 300 feet up one side and down the other.
 The guide asked if anyone wanted to meet him on the other side.
 I jumped out and started climbing fast, because he said he wasn’t going to wait for me.
 Half way up my ankle dragged along a sharp rock.
 When I got back in the boat, I saw that I’d left a goodish portion of my ankle skin behind.
 Totally worth it.

-I said up there that I’m the only one who knows all nine of these things.
+I said up there that I’m the only one who knows all eight of these things.
 That’s not quite correct.
 God knows.
 He knows all this about me and more.

 You have searched me, Lord, and you know me.
 You know when I sit and when I rise; you perceive my thoughts from afar.
 You discern my going out and my lying down; you are familiar with all my ways.
 Before a word is on my tongue you, Lord, know it completely.
 (Psalm 139:1-4.)

-I was able to come up with nine things I know about myself, but isn’t it amazing that God knows these eight events even better than I do myself?
+I was able to come up with eight things I know about myself, but isn’t it amazing that God knows all these events even better than I do myself?

 As David went on to say: